islet-project/realm-manager/README.md

 # Realm manager

-This repository contains a special realm image with a comptibile host daemon used for application provisioning.
+This repository contains a special realm image with a compatibile host daemon used for application provisioning.

 ![](./doc/arch.png)